dylanross620/AppJava-TeamProject/docs/readme.txt

 	/src contains the source code
 	/res contains resources used in this project, such as images and csv files

 All code was developed and tested on Ubuntu 20.04 LTS and macOS 10.13.6.
-Windows scripts were written and tested on Windows 10 Education.
 The code was developed and tested using JDK and JRE version 14.01.

 To run the program, navigate to the /scripts folder and run the corresponding script for your operating system.